readmeio/metrics-sdks/packages/node/README.md

 ### Additional Node Options
 Option           |  Description
 -----------------|---------------
-denyList         | An array of parameter names that will be redacted from the query parameters, request body, response body and headers allowList        | If included, denyList will be ignored and all parameters but those in this list will be redacted development      | When enabled, the log will be marked as a development log.
+denyList         | An array of parameter names that will be redacted from the query parameters, request body, response body and headers. allowList        | If included, denyList will be ignored and all parameters but those in this list will be redacted. development      | When enabled, the log will be marked as a development log.
 This is great for separating staging or test data from data coming from customers. fireAndForget    | When enabled, the server will wait for the response from the metrics call.
 This will be slower, but the response is useful in debugging problems.

-Example
+Example:
 ```javascript
 {
   denyList: ['password', 'secret'],